mr-selviraja/jusDooo/README.md

 ## Description

     jusDoo is a simple and intuitive todo list app built as part of learning JavaScript.
-With jusDoo
+With jusDoo you can:

-you can: - Add a task - Mark a task as completed(strikes out) - Delete a task - Takes in and remembers your name
+- Add a task
+- Mark a task as completed(strikes out)
+- Delete a task
+- Takes in and remembers your name

-    jusDoo can be a simple companion for one liner todos as it can remembers(data persists) through the

-use of local storage web api.
+    jusDoo can be a simple companion for one liner todos as it can remembers(data persists) through the use of local storage Web API.

 ## Table of Contents